A meatless healthy diet is a climate-friendly diet

-Our calculation was based on the food requirement of an adult of 30-40 years of age with a daily calorie requirement of about 2,000 Calories.
+Our calculation was based on the food requirements of an adult of 30-40 years of age with a daily calorie requirement of about 2,000 Cal.

 It is worth noting the quantity of meat proposed in this diet.

-The average annual meat consumption of a single person in Western countries is about 80 kg.
-This level of consumption is already excessive today, but in 2050, when the planet will have a total population of about 11 billion, it will be literally unsustainable.
+The average annual meat consumption of a single person in Western countries is about 80 kilograms.
+This level of consumption is already excessive today, but in 2050, when the planet will have a total population of about 9 billion, it will be literally unsustainable.

 An adult doesn’t need more than 500 g of meat a week.
 Reducing meat consumption and eating more legumes and vegetables is beneficial not only for our own health, but also for the health of the planet.

-- The other produce considered in the calculation comes from organic farms and short supply chains.
+- The other products considered in the calculation come from organic farmsand short supply chains.

-In calculating the carbon footprint, we did not take into account aromatic herbs, spices, or seeds, all of which make dishes healthier and tastier.
-Their contribution to greenhouse gas emissions is negligible and they make dishes healthier and tastier and can replace salt, high doses of which (i.e. more than 5 grams a day) are harmful.
+In calculating the carbon footprint of the different diets, we did not take into account aromatic herbs, spices, or seeds, all of which make dishes healthier and tastier.
+Their contribution to greenhouse gas emissions is negligible, they make dishes healthier and tastier, and they can replace salt, high doses of which (i.e. more than 5 grams a day) are harmful.

-Unlike the previous example, a weekly diet with a preponderance of industrially produced food and excessive amounts of hyper-intensively farmed meat (1.55 kg, a European’s current average consumption, triple that recommended by nutritionists) produces much larger amounts of greenhouse gas.
+Unlike the previous example, a weekly diet with a preponderance of industrially produced food and excessive amounts (1.55 kg a week, a European’s current average consumption, triple that recommended by nutritionists) of hyper-intensively farmed meat produces much larger amounts of greenhouse gas.

 This, obviously, isn’t the only problem: The overconsumption of fresh and cured meats (typical of high-protein, high-fat diets), pre-cooked foods rich in fats, sugary drinks, ice cream, frozen pizzas, snacks, biscuits and cakes, and refined products such as bread and pasta made with refined flour, involves serious health risks.